farzac/odl_controller/README.md

 In order to build it's required to have JDK 1.7+ and Maven 3+, to get a build going do this:

 cd build && mvn clean install -nsu

+# HOW TO RUN
+Upon successful completion of a build

+cd runDir && ./run.sh

+Wait for the osgi console to startup and then point a browser at

+http:localhost:8080/